-The Crows Landing Industrial Business Park (CLIBP) will include a new public-use airport to complement the needs of CLIBP tenants serve regional businesses, and support aviation in Stanislaus County and the Central Valley.
-Using the new Crows Landing Airport, aviators and travelers will be able to reach the San Francisco Bay Area in as little as 17 minutes!
+The Landing will include a new public-use airport to complement the needs of its tenants, serve regional businesses, and support aviation in Stanislaus County and the Central Valley.
+Using the new Crows Landing Airport, aviators and travelers will be able to reach the San Francisco Bay Area in under 15 minutes!

 The County has also prepared an Airport Land Use Compatibility Plan (ALUCP), which is required by the State Aeronautics Act.
 The purpose of an ALUCP is “to protect health safety, and welfare by ensuring the orderly expansion of airports and the adoption of land use measures that minimize the public’s exposure to excessive noise and safety hazards within areas around public airports to the extent that these areas are not already devoted to incompatible uses.”

-The County has prepared an ALUCP to help identify appropriate setbacks, height restrictions, and overflight patterns that must be considered when designing and development other nearby facilities.
-The policies associated with safe aircraft operation and the development of other CLIPB uses have been incorporated in the Crows Landing Specific Plan, which includes design guidance to optimize CLIBP site development and streamline CLIBP approvals.
+The ALUCP identifies appropriate setbacks, height restrictions, and overflight patterns that must be considered when designing and development of on-site and nearby facilities.
+The policies associated with safe aircraft operation and the development of other Landing uses have been incorporated in the Crows Landing Specific Plan, which includes design guidance to optimize site development and streamline approvals.
 The ALP, ALUCP and CLIBP Specific Plan will be considered during a single environmental permitting effort to promote project consistency and to ready the site for development.

-The County plans to open the new Crows Landing Airport during Phase 1A, following the receipt of environmental approval and necessary permits.
+The County plans to open the new Crows Landing Airport during Phase 1B, following the receipt of necessary permits.
 The County will initiate the phased airport improvements identified in its airport layout plan over a 20-year timeframe--or sooner based on demand.